WRAPUP 4-Russian bombardment kills 3 in Ukraine's second city Kharkiv | Law-Order

 In the city of Chasiv Yar, further south, rescuers made voice contact with two people in the wreckage of the five-story apartment building hit by a rocket on Saturday, and emergency services released video of workers pulling a man from under the concrete debris, where up to two dozen people were trapped.
 The attack on Chasiv Yar was part of Russia's push to capture all of the industrial Donbas regions in the east, after declaring victory in Luhansk province earlier this month.

 Kharkiv, in the northeast close to the Russian border but outside the Donbas, suffered heavy bombardment in the first few months of the war followed by a period of relative calm that has been shattered by renewed shelling in recent weeks.
-The city's mayor, Oleh Synehubov, said civilian infrastructure had been hit by the latest strikes, including commercial property and a tire repair shop.
+The city's mayor, Ihor Terekhov, said civilian infrastructure had been hit by the latest strikes, including commercial property and a tire repair shop.

 Moscow denies targeting civilians, but many Ukrainian cities, towns, and villages have been left in ruins by Russian shelling since the Feb.
 24 invasion, with basements and bomb shelters the only safe place for those who remain.
 Ukrainian President Volodymyr Zelensky said Russia had carried out 34 air strikes since Saturday, while his chief of staff, Andriy Yermak, said Moscow should be designated as a state sponsor of terrorism for the apartment bombing.